Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Introduction

 \section{Introduction}

+In the understanding of crystal growth that emerged during the 20th century---in the wake of the works by Kossel \cite{kossel27} and Stranski \cite{stranski28}---crystals grow by the sequential attachment of their molecular constituents (``growth units'') to the crystal faces in a layer-by-layer build up.
+The point of attachment is called the half-crystal position or, more commonly, the ``kink site''.
+A molecule bound to the kink site has a binding energy half that of a molecule in the bulk.
+By definition, the kink site is taken as the boundary between the crystal and mother phases so that any molecule bound more loosely is taken to be part of the mother phase.
+The crystal growth rate is thus defined as the rate by which molecules from the mother phase are transported and attach to kink sites.

+A major reason crystal growth is slow compared to condensation of liquids and amorphous materials is due to the scarcity of kink sites, a fact linked to their high energy of formation due to their high number of unsaturated bonds.
+A flat crystal face with no defects possesses no kink sites and may thus, in theory, not grow.
+Real crystal faces, however, are always somewhat defective and thus growth is possible.
+A flat crystal face will exhibit clear molecular terraces during low to moderate rates of growth.
+These are one molecule thick and their edges are known as \emph{crystal steps}.
+It is on these steps where the kink sites are to be found, and the basic problem in calculating the rate of crystal growth is reduced to calculating the rate at which these steps advance over the crystal face.

-While it can be argued that between surface (2D) and bulk (3D) diffusion there is no clear-cut physical distinction, the former being geometrically {\em contained} in the latter, the division has found great practical value in the mathematical treatment.
+While it can be argued that between surface (2D) and bulk (3D) diffusion there is no clear-cut physical distinction, the former being geometrically \emph{contained} in the latter, the division has found great practical value in the mathematical treatment.
 Burton, Cabrera and Frank \cite{burton51} solved the surface-diffusion equations for mass transport to steps.
 Chernov \cite{chernov61} was the first to solve the case of pure bulk diffusion to the straight step, in isolation or in parallel sequence.
-This was later generalized by Gilmer, Ghez and Cabrera \cite{gilmer71} to account also for a diffusion of growth units to the surface from bulk.
-The coupled volume-surface diffusion problem was then attacked admirably by van der Eerden \cite{vandereerden82} using a method where coupled integral equations define the total flux density due both to surface and bulk contributions.
-Van der Eerden obtained explicit solutions for a train of parallel, straight steps and for an isolated curved step.
-The unacquainted reader is referred to these previous works for the necessary background.
+This was later generalized by Gilmer, Ghez and Cabrera \cite{gilmer71} to account also for a diffusion of growth units to the surface from the bulk mother phase.
+A general approach involving concurrent volume and surface diffusion up to the step was presented by van der Eerden \cite{vandereerden82}.
+He studied solutions for a train of parallel, straight steps and for an isolated curved step.
+Common to these treatments is the assumption that there exists a concentration gradient of finite extension separating the bulk concentration from that at the steps: the so-called ``unstirred boundary layer.''
+Whereas in cases of growth from a stirred solution, this is reasonable, in cases where advection is kept to a minimum, this assumption can only be dispensed of if the curvature of the steps is properly taken into account.
+This situation is of importance because in some cases of growth from solution, stirring may be undesirable.